ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 To enable this at the database level, see [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)](https://msdn.microsoft.com/en-us/library/mt629158.aspx).<br />
 **Note: Starting with SQL Server 2016, customers are advised to remove trace flag 4199 after they migrate their databases to the latest compatibility level because trace flag 4199 will be reused for future query optimizer changes that may not apply to your application and could cause unexpected plan performance changes on a production system.
-This means that different trace flag 4199 changes are enabled for each compatibility level that is supported in a given product release.**
+This means that different trace flag 4199 changes are enabled for each compatibility level that is supported in a given product release.**<br />
 Link: https://support.microsoft.com/en-us/kb/974006<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />
 Link: [MSDN ms188396]<br />